Skip to content

 Segment-polygon to Binary Mask

-Convert a single polygon (as list) to a binary mask of the specified image size.
-Polygon in the form of [N, 2] with N as the number of (x, y) points defining the polygon contour.
+Convert a single polygon (as a list) to a binary mask of the specified image size.
+The polygon should be in the form of [N, 2], where N is the number of (x, y) points defining the polygon contour.

 Warning